eduardolirainfo/nlw_expert_python/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Contact
-If you have any questions, contact the author directly at e-mail  [email](mailto: eduardolirainfo@gmail.com) or [GitHub](https://github.com/eduardolirainfo/)
+If you have any questions, contact the author directly at [GitHub](https://github.com/eduardolirainfo/)
 ```